justingafford/RShell/README.md

 waitpid() waits for proccesses to finish, and thus, we can use it to allow our program to compile multiple commands at once.
 By setting pid to a specific value, we can tell our program to wait until its compiled all of the commands passed through by the use of connectors before allowing any more user input.

+__stat()__

+stat() stats the file pointed to by path and fills in buf.
+Essessentially, stat() returns whether or not a file path exists, enabling the implementation of our test command.

 __Primary websites used for Research:__

 * [Prototype](http://www.cs.ecu.edu/karl/4630/sum01/example1.html) - used to help build prototype.